mnazhar13/learn-github/student-se/muhammadnurazhar/readme.md

 ![GitHub Star](https://img.shields.io/github/stars/drshahizan?affiliations=OWNER%2CCOLLABORATOR&style=social&label=Star)

 ### 🤖Greetings!  <img src="https://raw.githubusercontent.com/drshahizan/drshahizan/master/img/wave.gif" width="30">
 😎My name is Azhar, or I go with the name KaziriX.
-It is really a pleasure to meet you here.
-✈️I look forward to collaborate with all of you about the upcoming project.
-🎓So before that, let us do our best in learning various programming languages so we can be better in the future.
+It is really a pleasure to meet you here.\n ✈️I look forward to collaborate with all of you about the upcoming project.\n 🎓So before that, let us do our best in learning various programming languages so we can be better in the future.\n

 ### 🧑🏻Here is my biodata:
-Name: Muhammad Nur Azhar Bin Mohd Yazid
+Name: Muhammad Nur Azhar Bin Mohd Yazid\n
-Age: 20
+Age: 20\n
 Origin State: W.P.
-Putrajaya
+Putrajaya\n
-Hobby: Playing volleyball and listening to pop music
+Hobby: Playing volleyball and listening to pop music\n
-Ambition: To be an exceptional data analyst
+Ambition: To be an exceptional data analyst\n

 I am  Azhar, a first year student enrolling in Computer Science (Data Engineering) at [Universiti Teknologi Malaysia](https://www.utm.my).